-If all documents agree, you’re ready to move on to the next part of the process and the next level on the flowchart.
-If the documents don’t agree, or if you have received a vendor invoice that does not have a matching PO or receiving report, some more research may be necessary to determine the validity of the invoice and whether it should be paid before the next part of the process.
+If all documents agree, you’re in good shape and can move the process forward.
+If the documents don't align, or if you have received a vendor invoice that does not have a matching PO or receiving report, a three-way match cannot be completed.
+Your will need to determine the validity of the invoice before going to the next step in the process.

 Once you have matched documents or determined the validity of a vendor invoice, you’re ready to prepare your vouchers.
-Gather all the documents—PO, receiving report, invoice, and any supplemental materials—and staple them together or put them in a folder with the voucher noting it is ready for payment.
+Organize all of your documents including the PO, receiving report, invoice, and any supplemental materials, to create the voucher indicating that it is ready for payment.

-As another check in the process, the treasurer or payer double-checks the documents to make sure everything matches.
+Before dispersing payment, each document should be reviewed a final time to ensure all of the information is accurate.
 This step is especially important to prevent mistakes or fraud.
-The treasurer then prepares a check or other payment method.
-If the department pays by check, make a copy of the check to include in later filing.
+The payment is then made and processed.
+If the department pays by check, make a copy of the check to include in a later filing.